So teach us to number our days, that we may present to You a heart of wisdom. — Psalm 90:12 NASB

 * * *

-What will your one word be for 2018?
+What will your one word be for 2023?
 Remember the aim is for you to use your one word to get into a focused posture and remain there while you depend on Christ.
 Change is possible.
 Focus is required.
 And should you fall off your one-word wagon at some point, you climb back on.
 Not with renewed willpower so much as renewed commitment to depend on him.
-Come join the conversation on our blog!
+Come join the conversation!
 If you’ve decided what your one word is, we would love to hear about it!